EdgeCaseBerg/sn/ch1.md

 Navigating the narrow path through bundles of newspapers, books, and shelves, Remy fumbled with the key to his room in the dark.
-A moment of scratching later and he slipped into his room.
+A moment of scratching later and he slipped inside.